bespired/doodle/readme.md

 ## Doodle

-Docker boilerplate with traefik 2, laravel 8, vue-cli and primefaces vue
+Docker boilerplate with traefik 2, laravel 8, vue-cli and doodle components

 > Works with:
 > node 11.10.1